ddbj/www/_faq/en/biosample-bioproject-sra-e.md

 ---
 layout: simple
-title: What is the relationship between BioSamples, SRA Experiments, SRA Runs, and my data files?
+title: What is the relationship between BioSamples, SRA Experiments, Runs and my data files?
 category: faq
 db:
   - biosample